Road trip news, rants, and ruminations by the Editors of RoadsideAmerica.com

 - I-80/94 exit 3 (Kennedy Ave.).
 Drive south and make an immediate right onto Corinne Drive.
 The statue is in front of the Indiana Welcome Center; Flick is stuck to the pole flying the American flag.

-- Statue is outside; Welcome Center is open daily 8-5 (Call to verify)
+- Statue is outside; Welcome Center is open daily 8-5 (Call to verify) Local health policies may affect hours and access.

 - RA Rates: